valencydickson/valencydickson/README.md

 ---

-I’m a self taught Front-End developer based in Dar es Salaam, Tanzania; I have an in-depth knowledge and passion in the field of Website and Web App development in the Front End part, developing Responsive web design for mobile/tablet or any display resolution.
+I’m a web developer based in Dar es Salaam, Tanzania; I build websites and web apps using modern web technilogies.
+I have serious passion for website and web app design and development.

-I'm always open to learn and try something new in Front-End development.
+I'm always open to learn and try something new in web development.
 I’m a fast learner, able to pick up new skills and juggle different projects and roles.

 ---